andpower/Tiktok-Video-Scraper/README.md

 ## 📂 Output
 Videos are saved in the `/videos` folder as .mp4 files using the original video titles.

-## 📜 License
-MIT License — see LICENSE for full terms.
-© 2025 Matthew Licari.
-All rights reserved.

 ## 🌟 Star the Repo
 If you liked this or helped you, please ⭐ the repo 😀